 Electives must be approved by the advisor.
 At least 10 units must be 200-level graduate courses from SNS or SOE.
-One or two 100-level courses may be used to meet the 16 units of electives requirement as long as at least 24 total units are earned in 200-series graduate-level courses exclusive of credit given for thesis research and preparation.
+One 100-level course may be used to

-iii) Summary: A minimum of 30 semester units of courses (including the core courses; 24 units must be from the 200 series) are required.
+2.2.2.3 Summary: A minimum of 24 semester units of courses (including the core courses; 20 units must be from the 200 series) are required.
 Full-time students must enroll for 12 units per semester including research, academic and seminar units.
 Electives are chosen with the approval of the graduate advisor.
 Once course requirements are completed, students may take additional classes as needed.